pablopalafox/semantic-depth/monodepth_lib/README.md

 * **monodepth_dataloader.py**
 * **monodepth_model.py**

-Get those and put a copy inside the folder [thirdparty/monodepth_lib](thirdparty/monodepth_lib), that is, in the folder where this README.md file is now.
+Get those and put a copy inside the folder [monodepth_lib](monodepth_lib), that is, in the folder where this README.md file is now.